Joan-Amudu/Dunia-Memory-Game/README.md

 * As a player, I want instructions on how to play the game, so that I know what to expect. - This is achieved from the About button, which reveals a Modal containing information about the game and how to play it.
 * As a player I want to see my progress through a scoreboard. - The scores are displayed against the score label.
-1 score for each match, up to a total of 12 scores indocating that the player has won the game.
+1 score for each match, up to a total of 12 scores indicating that the player has won the game.
 * As a player, I want to be able to mute/unmute any sounds. - The Music icon button, when clicked, pauses the music.
-And when music is pause, the palyer ca click the button again to play the background music.
+And when music is paused, the player can click the button again to play the background music.

 ## Validators
 **HTML Code** was passed through the **[W3C HTML Validator](https://validator.w3.org/ "W3C HTML Validator")**.
-* Because the cards are appended to the grid via Javascript, a h2-h6 tag was not neccesariy as suggested in the HTML validator, and doesnot affect the functionality or responsiveness of the site.
+* Because the cards are appended to the grid via Javascript, h2-h6 HTML element tags are not neccesary as suggested in the HTML validator.
+The exclusion of the HTML heading tags doesnot affect the functionality or responsiveness of the site.

 ![validated HTML Code](assets/images/HTMLValidator.png)